lowlyHero/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+-- Routers and Middleware

 - [ ] Describe Middleware?

+-- One of the biggest parts of Express.
+Commonly takes care of Authorization and logging.
+There are 3 types of middleware: Built-In, Third-Party, and Custom made.

 - [ ] Describe a Resource?

+-- This is kind of a vague question...A resource is managed by endpoints that are published with the server software.

 - [ ] What can the API return to help clients know if a request was successful?

+-- res.status(200) showing the data returned on successful request

 - [ ] How can we partition our application into sub-applications?

+--Using Express Routers to split an app into sub-sections to make the app more modular and easier to maintain.

 ## Project Setup